 Mental Health First Aid Courses

-The courses provide trainees with updated knowledge, skills and abilities required to provide the necessary assistance and guidance to support individuals facing mental health challenges.
-The courses equip trainees with the skills necessary to help such persons lift themselves from the negative situations that they find themselves in and to seek help.
+The courses provide trainees with updated knowledge, skills and abilities required to provide the necessary assistance and guidance to support individuals facing mental health problems.
 Mental Health First Aid training is delivered by the Trainers of Richmond Foundation who are official Mental Health First Aid instructors.

 Standard Mental Health First Aid Course